rifnyrachman/Leeds-Assignment-1-Rifny-Rachman/README.md

 ## Further Documents
 ### Program Documentation
-A documentation file while running this program is given in the documentation.word.
+A documentation file while running this program is given in the documentation.pdf.
 This file could be a further guidance like user manual and a validation of the model.
 ### License
 A license file is provided as a guideline for programmer fellows who are willing to use codes in this program.